 EV Charging Infrastructure Access

-If you’re considering an electric vehicle, you might have heard about range anxiety.
+You might have heard about range anxiety if you’re considering an electric vehicle.
 However, this is mostly a myth.
 In fact, most electric vehicle batteries can travel over 200 miles on a single charge, which is more than enough for daily commutes.
 Additionally, you can conveniently charge your electric vehicle at home overnight, eliminating any worries about running out of battery during your daily commute.
-For longer road trips, you might need to stop to charge, but plenty of charging stations are available along the way.
+You might need to stop to charge for longer road trips, but plenty of charging stations are available along the way.
 While range anxiety may still be a concern in remote areas, electric vehicles are generally very convenient and can save you time.
 It’s worth noting that the government and businesses are investing in building electric vehicle infrastructure to support the growing popularity of EVs.
 To see how charging availability varies by state, look at EV Charging Station Availability by State: Ranked Worst to Best.

 Electric Vehicle Upfront Cost

 In 2015, electric vehicles such as the Tesla Model S, Nissan Leaf, and BMW i4 were among the top-selling EVs, with an average price of $35,880.
 However, as of December 2021, the average price of an EV has risen to $64,822, while gas vehicles sell for an average of $47,077.
 The higher upfront cost of electric vehicles can be attributed to three factors: the high cost of EV batteries, the higher manufacturing cost of EVs compared to internal combustion vehicles, and the lack of competition in the lower price range of $25,000 or less.
 Despite these challenges, introducing more affordable electric vehicle models and increasing competition in the EV marketplace are driving down prices and making EVs more accessible to the mass market over time.
 To learn more, read Why Electric Vehicles Have a Higher Upfront Cost.